 Jim spent over 30 years in drug discovery research and development at Schering-Plough, Parke-Davis, and Pfizer.
 He most recently held the position of Senior Vice President, Worldwide Discovery Research at Pfizer and was responsible for research activities in the United States, United Kingdom, and Japan, involving over 3000 scientists at 7 research laboratory sites.
 Jim has been involved with the discovery and development of many drugs that have been FDA approved or are currently in clinical development, including Lipitor, Lyrica, and Ibrance.

-Jim has also been an Adjunct Professor of Medicinal Chemistry at the University of Michigan, and Editor-in-Chief of the ACS publication series called Annual Reports in Medicinal Chemistry.
+Jim has also been an Adjunct Professor of Medicinal Chemistry at the University of Michigan, and Editor-in-Chief of the American Chemistry Society (ACS) publication series called Annual Reports in Medicinal Chemistry.
 Jim’s research in drug discovery programs – related to the treatment of gastrointestinal, central nervous system, and cardiovascular diseases with a focus on mechanistic biochemistry – have been recorded in over 100 publications, abstracts, and patents.

 In addition to his role at Frazier, Jim is Chairman of the Board of Managers of Deciphera Pharmaceuticals, a board member of Mnemosyne Pharmaceuticals, and Karus Pharmaceuticals SAB member.